PFAS

 Exposure during development to a mixture of PFAS, triclosan, and phthalates (based on the levels of these compounds found in pregnant Swedish women) affected metabolic rate, increased the number of fat cells and fatty tissue young zebrafish fed a calorie-rich diet (Mentor et al. 2019).

 Different types of PFAS together may also have cumulative effects.
 Developmental exposure to PFOA, PFOS, PFHxS and their mixture increased liver triglycerides in mice, and the mixture had very distinct effects when compared to each single compound, suggesting some cumulative effects (Marques et al. 2021).
+These authors further determined how exposure to this mixture leads to fatty liver (Kaye et al. 2024).
 A mixture of PFAS at levels found in the environment affected the metabolism (e.g., lowered energy expenditure and glucose levels) of zebrafish larvae (Liu et al. 2023).

 PFAS Alternatives